 The Early Childhood Mathematics Group (ECMG) is a UK based group of early years mathematics enthusiasts and experts , who work together to promote early childhood mathematics.
 We believe that all children are entitled to develop confidence, competence and enjoyment in mathematics..

-The group includes practitioners, teacher educators, consultants and researchers who are experienced in helping children learn mathematics, from birth to seven.
-It was formed in 2017, following an initiative by the Advisory Committee on Mathematics Education (Royal Society ACME) to bring together individuals and organisations concerned with the mathematics education of young children
+The Group includes practitioners, teacher educators, consultants and researchers who are experienced in helping children learn mathematics, from birth to seven.
+It was formed in 2017, following an initiative by the Advisory Committee on Mathematics Education (Royal Society ACME) to bring together individuals and organisations concerned with the mathematics education of young children.
+The ECMG is non-funded and retains independence of any organisation.
+Members volunteer their expertise and time and there is an informal structure with a chairperson.

 If you wish to contact us, please do so via our contact form.